somesh-ghaturle/Projects/agentic-finance-workflow/README.md

 http://localhost:8080
 ```

-You should see the professional BlackRock-style financial dashboard with:
+You should see the professional financial dashboard with:
 - ✅ Chart.js v3.9.1 loading confirmation (green banner)
 - 📊 Six interactive chart types with real AAPL data
 - 🔄 Multi-agent system status indicators